ResuMatrix/ResuMatrix/retraining_pipeline/docker/README.md

 While this trigger responds to all repository pushes, the pipeline includes a smart filtering mechanism in the first stage that:

 1. Checks if the current branch is in the allowed list (main/master)
-2. Checks which files were changed and only proceeds if they match specific patterns
+2. Checks if any of the specific monitored files were changed

 ```groovy
 stage('Check Branch and Changed Files') {